abtisgmbh/hands-on-azure-automation/labs/1-azureAutomationAccount/README.md

 ## Requirements

+- The steps in the [Preparation](../0-preparation/README.md) lab have been completed.

+## Tasks

-- The automation account should be deployed to the resource group, that was created in the [Preparation](../0-preparation/README.md) lab.
+- Deploy an automation account to the resource group, that was created in the [Preparation](../0-preparation/README.md) lab.
 - The name should begin with the recommended Microsoft resource abbreviation: [Abbreviation examples for Azure resources - Cloud Adoption Framework | Microsoft Learn](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations)
 - Create a PowerShell 5.1 Runbook called `lab1` and publish it
 - The runbook should return the string `"Hello World"`